simonescaccia/IoTProject/Design.md

 #### Buzzer

 A buzzer is used to provide an acoustic alarm indication through intermitting activation.

+### Cloud system

+Data are stored on AWS for long term storage.
+These data can then be queried by farmers in order to gain insights about water usage and pipeline leakages.

 ## How to detect a leakage

 ![no_leakage](./images/HowToDetectLeakages-No_leakage_situations.drawio.png)